-In March 2016, the FASB published ASU 2016-09: Compensation - Stock Compensation (Topic 718).
-The amendment simplifies several aspects of accounting for share-based payment transactions including income tax consequences, classification of awards as either equity or liabilities, classification on the statement of cash flows and accounting for forfeitures.
-Some of the areas for simplification apply only to nonpublic entities.
-The amendments in this ASU are effective for public business entities for fiscal years beginning after December 15, 2016, and interim periods within those fiscal years.
-The adoption of ASU 2016-09 had no impact on the consolidated financial statements.
+In May 2017, the FASB published ASU 2017-09: Compensation - Stock Compensation (Topic 718).
+The amendment clarifies and amends accounting treatment for share-based payments which are modified or changed.
+The amendment clarified when changes substantiated a modification resulting in the application of modification accounting.
+The amendments in this ASU are effective for public business entities for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
+The impact of adoption of the standard had no material impact on the consolidated financial statements.

 In March 2016, the FASB published ASU 2016-08: Revenue from Contracts with Customers (Topic 606).
 The amendment clarifies the implementation guidance on principal versus agent considerations.
 In April 2016, the FASB published ASU 2016-10: Revenue from Contracts with Customers (Topic 606), which clarified application of the standard in identifying performance obligations and licensing arrangements.
 In May 2016, the FASB published ASU 2016-12: Revenue from Contracts with Customers (Topic 606), which included narrow-scope improvements and practical expedients.
 Specifically the update addresses application of collectability, presentation of sales taxes, noncash consideration, and completed contracts and contract modifications at transition.
 In May 2014, the FASB published ASU 2014-09: Revenue from Contracts with Customers (Topic 606), which supersedes (i) revenue recognition requirements in Topic 605 and most related industry-specific guidance, and (ii) cost guidance included in Subtopic 605-35, Revenue Recognition-Construction-Type and Production-Type Contracts, and amends existing requirements for recognition of a gain/loss on the transfer of nonfinancial assets that are not in a contract with a customer (for example, assets within the scope of Topic 360, Property, Plant, and Equipment, and intangible assets within the scope of Topic 350, Intangibles-Goodwill and Other) to be consistent with the new requirements.
 In August 2015, the FASB published ASU 2015-14 Topic 606 which effectively postponed the effective adoption requirement by one year such that the standard is effective for years beginning after December 15, 2017 including interim periods with those years.
+The impact of the adoption of the standard is outlined above more detail in note 3 to these consolidated financial statements.